-The most significant mobile app innovations in healthcare are yet to be realized.
+The most significant mobile app innovations in healthcare are yet to be realised.

 Mobile Applications in the Hospital Front Office